SAP/abap-to-json/docs/faq.md

 If you still want a predefined sequence of the fields in the generated structure, you may inherit the class and prefill the structure buffer (mt_struct_type) in your inherited class constructor.
 See method GENERATE_STRUCT for details.
 In this case, later deserialize/generate calls will use your structure type, but not one created with default logic.

 ## Is it possible to display the currency amount (CURR fields) formatted in the JSON output based on the related currency (CUKY field)?
 No, there is no built-in support for currency fields.
-Potentially one can add it in a derived class, overwriting dump_int and restore_type methods, but I do not want to have it in by default, because of implementation complexity and performance penalty.
+Potentially, one can add it in a derived class, overwriting dump_int and restore_type methods, but I do not want to have it by default, because of implementation complexity and performance penalty.

 Only single-field conversion exits are supported.